K4os-1534/K4os-1534/README.md

 I love playing CTFs and breaking things to understand them.

-I always have this deep urge to always keep learning and keep improving.
+I always have this deep urge to keep learning and keep improving.

 ### Current Missions